notaguest404/Tastie-/README.md

 - After runserver open localhost port in browser

-To see a more complete tutorial, click [here] (https://hostadvice.com/how-to/how-to-create-a-virtual-environment-for-your-django-projects-using-virtualenv/).
+To see a more complete tutorial, click [here](https://hostadvice.com/how-to/how-to-create-a-virtual-environment-for-your-django-projects-using-virtualenv/).

 ## Usage